Diagnosing Alzheimer's: How Alzheimer's is diagnosed

 Future of diagnosis

-Scientists are investigating a number of disease markers and diagnostic tests, such as genes, disease-related proteins and imaging procedures, which may accurately and reliably indicate whether you have Alzheimer's dementia and how much the disease has progressed.
+Scientists are investigating several disease markers and diagnostic tests.
+These biomarkers include genes and proteins, including tau, related to Alzheimer's.
+New imaging tests also are being developed.
+These may help indicate whether you have Alzheimer's dementia and how much the disease has progressed.
 However, more research on these tests is necessary.